GuidoRial/todo-app-MERN/README.md

 ### Update - May 2022

-Literally everything about migrating to TypeScript was a challenge, it's literally the first time I use it
+Literally everything about migrating to TypeScript was a challenge, it's the first time I use it

 ## What I used